chamkank/Python-DNA-Tool/README.md

 4. Use Python's help function to access type contracts, descriptions, and sample usage of any function in this framework.

 ##Development
-Functions are being adapted to read FASTA format.
+* Functions are being adapted to read FASTA format.
+* Setup.py will be incorporated to easily use the framework.